 Strasbourg Study Abroad Program

 Any student in good standing at a law school accredited by the American Bar Association is eligible for the program.
 Regent Law students in the MA in Law program or LL..M. programs seeking to attend Strasbourg must have a GPA of 3.0 or higher.
 Students attending a law school other than Regent University School of Law will be required to furnish a letter of good standing from the dean of their law school.
-Students from universities or schools of law that are not accredited by the american Bar Assocation are encouraged to apply.
+Students from universities or schools of law that are not accredited by the American Bar Assocation are also encouraged to apply.
 Applications from such students will be reviewd individually.

 Enrollment is limited to 40 students.
 Applications should be received by February 20.
 A $250 non-refundable registration fee, is due at the time you submit your application.
 If you attend the program, the non-refundable deposit fee will be applied toward your tuition for the program.
 Applications are considered on a first-come, first-served basis.
 The program may reach admission limitations (40 students) before February 20 so you should consider submitting your registration early.
 However, applications received after February 20 will be considered according to space and accommodation availability.